Harriet Pitt

 Harriet Pitt (12 October 1748 – 10 December 1814) was a British actress and dancer.
+She was often credited as Mrs Davenett later in her career.

 Life

 Pitt was born to Ann Pitt who was an actress.
 In 1758 she was appearing doing recitations.
 The theatrical career did not involve major parts but she did appear at the Drury Lane Theatre and the Covent Garden Theatre.

 Her first child was George Cecil Pitt (baptised 1767 – 1820), fathered by George Anderson.
 George Cecil Pitt became a musician and was the father of the dramatist George Dibdin Pitt, who as a young man took Dibdin as his middle name in honour of his uncles, Harriet's later sons.